Sayan-Maity/Spark-Filter/README.md

 This library alters R, G, or B values of each pixel (yes, each pixel in the entire image! so the operation can be quite slow with JavaScript!) to get filtered look.

+## Setup and Installation
+Fork and Clone this project.
+Make sure you have git installed.
+On the terminal, navigate to your workspace directory and run it
+​
+## Contributing
+Pull requests are encouraged
+​
+## Future Scope
+- UI part can be improved by adding some animations
+- Brainstorming any new feature are always welcome
+​
+## License
+This project is licensed under the MIT license.